1. General information

 Captains of vessels proceeding to the seaport of Arkhangelsk from inland waterways should establish contact with the Arkhangelsk VTS two kilometers before the southern border of the seaport of Arkhangelsk on VHF channels 16 and 14 (call sign “Arkhangelsk-Radio-17”) and receive confirmation about recognition.

 To enter the Arkhangelsk VTS water area, vessels must report:

 - type, name of the vessel;

 - port of destination;

-- maximum draft of vessel;
+- maximum draft and air draught of the vessel;

 - type and amount of cargo, class of hazard if available;

 - number of crew members and passengers;

 - presence of technical faults and other limitations which influence navigation safety.

 Archangelsk VTS is entitled to ask a vessel for additional data and information in accordance with the General Rules for Vessel Navigation and Mooring in Russia’s Seaports and on the Approaches Toward Them.